 The sixth-seeded Women of Troy fell, 3-0, to third-seeded Texas in the Austin Regional Final.

-Tim Nollan enters his sixth season as associate head coach for the USC women's volleyball program.
-He was named associate head coach in the summer of 2011 after spending four seasons as assistant coach.
-As USC's lead recruiting coordinator, Nollan also assists with day-to-day training (specifically the setters and team offense) and the development of game-day strategy.
+Tim Nollan enters his eighth season as associate head coach for the USC women's volleyball program.
+Nollan serves as USC's recruiting coordinator and assists with day-to-day training, setter training, team offense, and the development of game-day strategy.

-Nollan spent four seasons (2004-07) at Pepperdine where the Waves registered a 63-50 overall record, making three trips to the NCAA Tournament.
+As an assistant coach, Nollan spent four seasons (2004-07) at Pepperdine where the Waves registered a 63-50 overall record and made three trips to the NCAA tournament.

-He assisted Pepperdine in landing back-to-back Top 10 recruiting classes with the No. 10 class in 2005 according to Volleyball Magazine and the No. 7 class in 2006 according to PrepVolleyball.com.
-He helped with another Top 10 class as the 2008 group was ranked No. 8 by Volleyball Magazine.
+Nollan assisted Pepperdine in landing back-to-back top-10 recruiting classes with the No. 10 class in 2005 according to Volleyball Magazine and the No. 7 class in 2006 according to PrepVolleyball.com.
+He also had a hand in recruiting Pepperdine's 2008 class, which was ranked No. 8 by Volleyball Magazine.

-He served as a volunteer assistant coach for the Women of Troy during the team's 2003 national championship season.
+He served as a volunteer assistant coach for the Women of Troy during the program's 2003 national championship season.

-At the club level, Nollan guided his Sports Shack team to the 2007 Reno Festival title at the 16-1 division.
-In 2008, his team finished second at the Reno Festival while his 2009 16-1 team finished in the top ten regionally and qualified for the Junior Olympics.
-He previously served as head coach in their 18-year-old division for four years (1999-2003).
-Since the 2003-04 season, he has guided the 14-Under girls team, with the 2005 squad posting a seventh-place finish at the Reno Festival.
+At the club level, Nollan guided his Club Troy 16's to a bronze medal at the 2012 Junior Olympics.
+Previously, Nollan took his Sports Shack 16-1 team to the 2007 Reno Festival title.
+In 2008, his team finished second at the Reno Festival while his 2009 16-1 team finished in the regional top ten and qualified for the Junior Olympics.
+He previously served as head coach in the Sports Shack 18-1 team for four years (1999-2003).
+His 2005 14-1 squad posted a seventh-place finish at the Reno Festival.

 Nollan was the head coach for the boys' varsity volleyball team at Campbell Hall High in North Hollywood, where he graduated in 1996.
 He began working with the volleyball teams there in 1998 when he was hired as the girls' volleyball varsity assistant coach.
 That season, he helped lead the team to the CIF Southern Section semifinals.